rackerlabs/docs-cloud-servers/api-docs/general-api-info/role-based-access-control.rst

 Role-based access control (RBAC)
 ================================

-Role Based Access Control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the Cloud Servers API, to authorized users only.
-RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which |product name| API service capabilities, based on roles defined by Rackspace (see :ref:`Roles Available for Cloud Servers <rbac-available-roles>`).
+Role-based access control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the |product name| API, to authorized users only.
+RBAC enables Rackspace Cloud customers to specify users have access to which |product name| API service capabilities, based on roles defined by Rackspace.
 The permissions to perform certain operations in |product name| API (create, read, update, delete) are assigned to specific roles.
 The account owner user assigns these roles, either global (multiproduct) or product-specific (for example, |product name|), to account users.

 .. _rbac-assign:

-Assigning Roles to Account Users
+Assigning roles to account users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The account owner (identity:user-admin) can create account users on the account